Damn U: Critical reception

-In an 2017 retrospective review, Andy Healy from Albumism opined that the song is one of "the weak points" on the Love Symbol album, saying that it "underwhelm and feel more like filler".
+In a 2017 retrospective review, Andy Healy from Albumism opined that the song is one of "the weak points" on the Love Symbol album, saying that it "underwhelm and feel more like filler".
 Irish Bray People called it a "soft" and "oozy" ballad.
 Randy Clark from Cashbox described it as a "soulful ballad".
 Greg Sandow from Entertainment Weekly said the "ironic, lounge-flavored "Damn U", glimmer with a strange, furtive light."
 John Martinucci from the Gavin Report stated, "Prince delivers this sultry, urban-only torchlight ballad and it has the same performance that made "Insatiable" and "Do Me Baby" memorable slow jams."
 A reviewer from Music & Media called it a romantic ballad "for the after hours."
 Parry Gettelman from Orlando Sentinel felt it's "deliciously, comically overblown - from the swelling strings to the lyrics about "this kooky love affair"."
 Charles Aaron from Spin described it as a "tinkly, quiet-storm ballad", which "Babyface would blush for".
 Richard Harrington from The Washington Post complimented "Damn U" as "another falsetto gem", "a slow, sweet ballad laced with the ecstatic emotions of a rewarding relationship."

 Music video

 A music video was produced to promote the single, directed by Randee St. Nicholas.
 It features Prince singing in the outfit he is wearing on the cover, sitting on a stool with shots of the New Power Generation performing the music.
 The video is notable for featuring Mayte Garcia, and was used in the 1994 direct-to-video film 3 Chains o' Gold.
-The video was later published on Prince's official YouTube channel in September 2017, and as of January 2023, it had generated almost 2 million times.
+The video was later published on Prince's official YouTube channel in September 2017, and as of January 2023, it had generated almost 2 million views.